Native Americans Comparison & Contrast Diagram Project

 One way to learn more about groups of people is to compare and contrast them.

-1. Do this Comparison and Contrast Guide @ ReadWriteThink - online activity.
+1. Complete the Comparison and Contrast Guide @ ReadWriteThink - online activity.

 Next - Utilize what you have learned: